 Welcome to ACES!

-We are dedicated to providing the information and support you need to make your cultural exchange experience a success.
-To assist in the most organized of ways, we have provided for you information and links that you may need in stages.
+We are dedicated to providing the information and support you need to make your cultural exchange experience successful.
+To assist in the most organized ways, we have provided information and links you may need in stages.

-If you are thinking about pursuing employment with a US employer or have already secured employment, please read through the program information.
-After reading the information carefully, complete an application and a sponsor representative will review your application and contact you.
-For your convenience, we have also supplied you with all of the links to documents you will need in your application as well as other helpful sites.
+Please read through the program information if you are considering pursuing employment with a US employer or have already secured employment.
+After reading the information carefully, complete an application, and a sponsor representative will review your application and contact you.
+For your convenience, we have also supplied you with all of the links to documents you will need in your application and other helpful sites.

 Program Information:

 ACES facilitates cultural exchange through the camp counselor and the summer work and travel programs.
 ACES concentrates all summer placements in summer camps.
-Summer camp placements secured through CampStaffUSA.
+Summer camp placements are secured and processed through CampStaffUSA.

 - ParticipantReferenceFormACES